About the course

 The range of research topics available to you is extensive and includes core areas of neurobiology, psychological treatments, developmental psychiatry and social psychiatry.
 You will be based in Oxford for the three to four years of your DPhil but you can be based elsewhere in the world during the data collection phase of your research.

 Examination of a DPhil involves submission of a thesis which is examined by viva.
 In addition to this, there are two interim assessments of progress that you must pass.
-The first, transfer of status, involves the submission of a short report of progress to date and future plans for the research which is examined by viva.
-For the second, confirmation of status, you are required to make a brief presentation of your work including a timetable for completion of your thesis.
+The first, transfer of status (after four terms of study for full-time students, and eight terms for part-time students), involves the submission of a short report of progress to date and future plans for the research which is examined by viva.
+For the second, confirmation of status (between the seventh and ninth terms for study for full-time students, and fourteenth and eighteenth terms for part-time students), you are required to make a brief presentation of your work including a timetable for completion of your thesis.

 The destinations of students completing a DPhil in the department are very varied and dependent on the research area covered by the research degree.
 For example, some continue in academic research in postdoctoral positions, others go on to start or complete training to be psychiatrists or clinical psychologists while others go into employment.